saifaustcse/AngularJsApp/README.md

 -   One Department has many Employees
 -   So we need to add reference in Employees (many) table

-#### Verify that Same DepartmentId is used many items in Employee table
+#### Verify that Same DepartmentId is used many times in Employee table

 ![one-to-many](./resources/one-to-many.png)